nmoinvaz/study/docs/bitcoin.md

 Personal Experience
 -------------------

-Early on I bought 800 bitcoins when it was at $10 a piece.
-It was about $8000.
-Because of the high volitility I got out.
+Early on I bought 800 bitcoins when it was at $10 a piece which was an investment of about $8000.
+Because of the high volitility that had seen, I sold all my bitcoin.
-Had I not sold my bitcoin I would have made $12.8 million dollars at the end of 2017.
+Had I not sold my bitcoin I would have had $12.8 million dollars at the end of 2017.

 More Articles
 -------------